 Just do it!
 This seems kind of obvious, but the main reason people don’t succeed with Matched Betting is actually that they don’t even start in the first place!

 Yes, it can seem overwhelming at first, and there’s a lot to sort out at the beginning, like registering with eWallets, betting brokers, betting exchanges, but we promise you: it will be worth it!
 Others have done it, so you can do it too.

 Just set aside a couple of hours next weekend and do your first offer.
 And then carry on!

 It really helps to schedule a certain time in the week where you have enough time to really concentrate on placing a few bets.
 Just take it slowly at first and don’t plan too much for your sessions.

-At DoppelWetten, we really want to help you become a successful Matched Bettor, and we have developed a step-by-step guide to lead you through the first three months of your Matched Betting journey, earning €500 each month.
+At DoppelWetten, we really want to help you become a successful Matched Bettor, and we have developed two step-by-step guides to lead you through the first two months of your Matched Betting journey, earning €500 each month.
 This includes the specific offers you could be doing after your initial trial period offer, and is designed to be manageable with spending no more than about two to three hours per week.